xtruan/RideWaitTimesWidget/README.md

 Castle icon courtesy of Flaticon - https://www.flaticon.com/free-icons/castle

-This widget is not affiliated with any theme park operator.
+This widget is not affiliated with any theme park or theme park operator.
 No guarantee on accuracy of wait times.